This page provides a conceptual overview of exporting logs using Cloud Logging.

 All logs, including audit logs, platform logs, and user logs, are sent to the Cloud Logging API where they pass through the Logs Router.
 The Logs Router checks each log entry against existing rules to determine which log entries to ingest (store), which log entries to include in exports, and which log entries to discard.
 For more details, see Logs Router overview.

-Exporting involves writing a query that selects the log entries you want to export, and choosing a destination in Cloud Storage, BigQuery, or Pub/Sub.
-The query and destination are held in an object called a sink.
+Exporting involves writing a filter that selects the log entries you want to export, and choosing a destination in Cloud Storage, BigQuery, Pub/Sub, or Cloud Logging.
+The filter and destination are held in an object called a sink.
 Sinks can be created in Google Cloud projects, organizations, folders, and billing accounts.

 Sink properties and terminology